spsforks/QB64-Wiki/VAL.md

 > If VAL wasn't used the program would break with an error, as you can't add the value 1 to a string, if the 1 was a string ("1") then the program would return "10331", but now since we used VAL, the numbers were added as they should.

-*Example 4:* Converting a hexadecimal value to decimal value using HEX$ with VAL.
+Converting a hexadecimal value to decimal value using HEX$ with VAL.

 ```vb